 Landscapes Ride on the Hawke's Bay Trails

 Tasting note: Perfect concentration, restraint and balance combine to produce a finish with excellent length.
-Will continue to develop beautifully over time.

 With a mix of well-known waves and hidden gems, easy to access river bars and remote shore breaks accessed through classic New Zealand countryside, Hawke’s Bay may well be one of the most underrated surfing destinations in the country.
 Don't forget your steamer for the cooler winter waters!